The Epidemic! game is no longer available.

 Step 2: Choose Best Match

-Now choose the best match between patients' symptoms and symptoms of known diseases.
+Now choose the best match between patients' symptoms and symptoms of known

 Go Back